Allen-Synthesis/EuroPi/software/contrib/strange_attractor.md

 ## Controls
 1. Knob 1 controls the speed.
-The sensitivity changes at noon, allowing for very slow or very fast modulatiom.
+The sensitivity changes at noon, allowing for very slow or very fast modulation.
 2. Knob 2 adjusts the threshold used for triggers.
-3. Buttons 1/2 reduce/increase the max output voltage of the CV outputs, from 1V to 5V.
+3. Short presses on buttons 1/2 reduce/increase the max output voltage of the CV outputs, from 1V to 5V.
+4. Long press on button 1 changes the equation system
+5. Long press on button 2 changes the display between detail and graphical
-4. If the digital input is `HIGH`, change is paused.
+6. If the digital input is `HIGH`, change is paused.

 ## Details